voxel51/voxelgpt/README.md

 Wish you could search your images or videos without writing a line of code?
 Now you can! 🎉

-The VoxelGPT [plugin](https://docs.voxel51.com/plugins/index.html) combines the power of [GPT-3.5](https://platform.openai.com/docs/models/gpt-3-5) with [FiftyOne](https://github.com/voxel51/fiftyone)'s computer vision query language, enabling you to filter, sort, and semantically slice your data with
+VoxelGPT is a [FiftyOne Plugin](https://docs.voxel51.com/plugins/index.html) that combines the power of [GPT-3.5](https://platform.openai.com/docs/models/gpt-3-5) with [FiftyOne](https://github.com/voxel51/fiftyone)'s computer vision query language, enabling you to filter, sort, and semantically slice your data with